uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

 #### Consensus on Intelligence
 In order to have any meaningful argument about whether something exhibits intelligence, the definition for intelligence must be agreed upon.
 To this end, the authors appealed to 52 psychologists who signed behind a definition published in a 1994 editorial about the science of intelligence ([Gottfredson, 1994](https://www1.udel.edu/educ/gottfredson/reprints/1997mainstream.pdf)).
-They assert that intelligence is a very general mental capability that, among other things, involves the ability to _reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly and learn from experience._
+They assert that intelligence is a very general mental capability that, among other things, involves the ability to _reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly, and learn from experience._

 #### Investigative Approach
 The standard approach in evaluating a machine learning model is to test the system on a set of standard benchmark datasets.
 This approach is designed to separate true learning from mere memorization.